bioinformatics-lab/BioDragon/girls-in-science/test-files/ReadMe.md

 ### How to use the script

+( This actual commands have changed slightly from 10 September onwards - but it's still quite similar )

 A simple usage can be checked from here https://vimeo.com/233094262

-( This has changed slightly from 10 September onwards - but it's still quite similar )